adamschoenemann/adsc-blog/about.rst

 on `GitHub<https://github.com/adamschoenemann>`_ and
 `LinkedIn<https://www.linkedin.com/in/adamschoenemann/>`_.

+I am currently looking for a job as a functional programmer in the Copenhagen area or remotely in Europe.

 Aside from programming I listen to a lot of music, mostly metal.
 I also am an avid drummer, primarily in the band `ORM<https://www.facebook.com/ormband/>`_.